lenamwu/caltech-crawl/README.md

 Ensure crawled_data.json is in the same directory as graphs.py before running the analysis script.

 Approach:
-This crawler uses a concurrent fetching strategy with breadth-first search.
-It starts from a seed URL and fetches pages in parallel where possible, following links to discover new pages systematically.
+This crawler uses a concurrent fetching strategy with BFS